Field electron emission: Modified equations for nanometrically sharp emitters

 The main assumption of the SN barrier approximation is that the electrostatic potential term takes the linear form $\Phi = Fx$ in the tunnelling region.
 The latter has been proved to hold only if $x \ll R$.
 Therefore, if the tunnelling region has a length $L$, $x<L$ for all $x$ that determines the tunnelling process; thus if $L \ll R$ eq.
 (1) holds and the SN barrier approximation is valid.
-If the tunnelling probability is high enough to produce measurable field emission, L does not exceed 1-2nm.
+If the tunnelling probability is high enough to produce measurable field emission, L does not exceed 1–2 nm.
 Hence, the SN barrier is valid for emitters with radii of the order of some tens of nm.

 However, modern emitters are much sharper than this, with radii that of the order of a few nm.
 Therefore, the standard FN equation, or any version of it that assumes the SN barrier, leads to significant errors for such sharp emitters.
 This has been both shown theoretically and confirmed experimentally.